The Organising Team

 2021 will be Walter’s tenth Classics, over a seventeen year period, as Race Officer for the Falmouth Classics.
 He is an RYA Regional Race Officer and has been a Race Officer for Falmouth Week for fifteen consecutive years, with the last ten or more years as Principal Race Officer for the Carrick Fleet.

 In addition, he has written the courses for the Royal Cornwall Yacht Club’s evening races and has run many of them.
 From 1980 to 1999 he raced a GK24 locally and then, a J24.
 With some regret he has now retired from active racing.

 Vice Chairman, Media, PR and Sponsorship, Berthing Master and South West Gaffers’ Representative

-Consultant and Past Chairman
+Merchandise and a Past Chairman

 Many years as Sailing Secretary of Mylor Yacht Club, working within Port of Falmouth Sailing Association, and over 30 years racing in a working boat, led to her involvement with the first Classics in 1987.
 She has enjoyed participating in running the event and is very pleased to still be involved.

 Keith and his wife Lynne now keep their 1974 13 ton Hillyard “Vivona” in Brest and attend many of the Breton classic boat festivals from Binic, around the coast and down to the Golfe of Morbihan.
 At future Falmouth Classics Keith may be found crewing on his son’s 1964 18 ton Hillyard, if “Vivona” is still in Brittany.
 They also have a 12 foot clinker lugger, presently under repair.